Ghost Pre-Workout Review: The Unhealthiest Pre-Workout?

 Citric acid can cause inflammation throughout the body according to a medical review published in the Toxicology Reports journal.

-Sucralose and acesulfame potassium are artificial sweeteners, the former of which was shown to negatively affect insulin function in healthy adults in a clinical trial, as we documented in our review of Gorilla Mind Energy Drink (another supplement containing this ingredient).
+Sucralose is an artificial sweetener which was shown to negatively affect insulin function in healthy adults in a clinical trial, as we documented in our review of Gorilla Mind Energy Drink (another supplement containing this ingredient).

 Why Was Ghost Sued?